rsweenie/cu-d8-platform/lando/README.md

 at the end of your local config: `docroot/sites/default/settings/local.settings.php`

 <pre>
-// Include this last
-require DRUPAL_ROOT . "/sites/default/settings/creighton_dev.settings.php";
+// Include this last in your local.settings.php file require DRUPAL_ROOT . "/sites/default/settings/creighton_dev.settings.php";
 </pre>

-Lando requires slightly different DB configuration that

 If you have the need, you can copy the file projectdir/lando/example.lando.local.yml to projectroot/.lando.local.yml and add any customizations for you particular use